Proper Home Décor May Assist in Alleviating Back Pain

 product information, visit http://www.la-z-boy.com/PrescriptionRecline.

-Headquartered in Monroe, Mich., La-Z-Boy has been one of the
+Headquartered in Monroe, Mich., La-Z-Boy has been producing some of the world’s most comfortable

 It is a division of La-Z-Boy Incorporated (NYSE: LZB),